hiapetrov/hiapetrov/README.md

 # About me
 - 👋 Hi, I’m Alexander
-- 👀 I’m a Junior Developer and I'm interested in Web Development, Cross-platform Software engineering and Machine Learning
+- 👀 I'm interested in Web Development, Cross-platform Software engineering and Machine Learning
-- 🌱 I’m currently learning Flutter as well as improving my skills on Node.js, React.js and MongoDB
+- 🌱 I’m currently improving my skills on Node.js, React.js and MongoDB
 - 💞️ I’m looking to collaborate on innovative starup projects.
 - 📫 How to reach me hi.apetrov@gmail.com